TAS2R38: Ligands

+Tissue distribution

+Taste GPCRs are expressed not only in the oral cavity but also in extra-oral tissues.
+Bitter taste receptors that are expressed in extra-oral tissues fill a variety of functional physiological roles.
+TAS2R38 is expressed in many tissues, such as human sinonasal epithelial cells, airway smooth muscle, monocytes, macrophages, heart, arteries, thyroid, skin, etc.

+Clinical significance

 PTC sensitivity

 Differential ability to taste the bitter compound phenylthiocarbamide (PTC) was discovered more than 80 years ago.
 Since then, PTC tasting ability has been mapped to chromosome 7q and, several years later, was shown to be directly related to TAS2R38 genotype.
-There are three common polymorphisms in the TAS2R38 gene—A49P, V262A, and I296V—which combine to form two common haplotypes and several other very rare haplotypes.
-The two common haplotypes are AVI (often called “nontaster”) and PAV (often called “taster”).
+There are three common polymorphisms in the TAS2R38 gene—A49P, V262A, and I296V — which combine to form two common haplotypes and several other very rare haplotypes.
+The two common haplotypes are AVI (often called "nontaster") and PAV (often called "taster").
 Varying combinations of these haplotypes will yield homozygotes—PAV/PAV and AVI/AVI—and heterozygotes—PAV/AVI.
 These genotypes can account for up to 85% of the variation in PTC tasting ability: people possessing two copies of the PAV polymorphism report PTC to be more bitter than TAS2R38 heterozygotes, and people possessing two copies of the AVI/AVI polymorphism often report PTC as being essentially tasteless.
 These polymorphisms are hypothesized to affect taste by altering G-protein-binding domains.

-Because bitter substances are usually toxic, the presence of a “nontaster” geno- and phenotype seems evolutionarily undesirable.
+Because bitter substances are usually toxic, the presence of a "nontaster" geno- and phenotype seems evolutionarily undesirable.
 Several studies have suggested, however, that the AVI polymorphism may code for an entirely new receptor which processes a different and as-yet undiscovered bitter compound.
 Furthermore, the presence of the nontaster allele may reflect the desirability of maintaining a mostly heterozygous population; this group of people may possess flexibility in their bitter taste perception, enabling them to avoid a greater number of toxins than either homozygotic group.
 Other studies, however, suggest that the AVI nontaster genotype has no functional ligand.
 For an evolutionary perspective, the reference sequences for gorillas and chimps have the PAV haplotype, while mouse and rat have PAI.

 This genotypical alteration of taste phenotype is currently unique to TAS2R38.
 Though genotype has been proposed as a mechanism for determining individual taste preferences, TAS2R38 is so far the first and only taste receptor to display this property.